The coolest way to lyse cells, homogenize tissue . . . and more.

 No cool down periods needed.
 The Bullet Blender tissue homogenizer applies rapid bursts of agitation with minimal sample heating, by utilizing ambient air circulation.
 Competing bead mill homogenizers require cool down periods as their designs result in heated samples from minimal air circulating past the sample tubes and/or continuous high frequency agitation.
 In comparison, the Bullet Blender’s unique and elegant design maximizes the efficiency of the motor, which does not need to agitate any heavy platforms or plates.
 Such efficiency allows the Bullet Blender motor to require little power, in turn keeping the samples cooler and our tissue homogenizers in use for many years.
 If fact, early units from 2006 remain in use today!

 Learn more about cooling in the Bullet Blender!

 So Many Uses, So Easy To Use

 It’s so easy to use.
-Simply place your sample, beads and buffer in standard tubes, and load the tubes into the Bullet Blender homogenizer.
+Simply place your sample, beads and buffer in standard tubes, and load the tubes into the Bullet Blender tissue homogenizer.
 Tune the extent of disruption by adjusting the run time and speed.
 Afterwards, place the sample tubes in a centrifuge

 to separate the lysate.
 No special holders are needed.
 There are no clamp plates nor locking rings to fiddle with.